Airy59/OntoJSON/LAUNCHING_ONTOJSON.md

 # First, create the app bundle (only needed once)
 ./create_app_bundle.sh

+# The app bundle is created at: /Users/airymagnien/PycharmProjects/OntoJSON/OntoJSON.app
+# (or in your project root directory)

 # Then launch by double-clicking OntoJSON.app
 # Or from terminal:
 open OntoJSON.app
+# Or with full path:
+open /Users/airymagnien/PycharmProjects/OntoJSON/OntoJSON.app
 ```
 This provides the most native macOS experience with proper app naming.